kosli-dev/cli/docs.kosli.com/content/get_familiar_with_Kosli/_index.md

 In the web interface you can select the **Pipelines** menu on the left.
 It will show you that you have a *web-server* and *database-server* pipeline.
-If you press either of the pipelines they will show that no artifacts has been created the pipeline.
+If you press either of the pipelines they will show that no artifacts have been reported for the pipelines.

 ## Build artifacts and report them to Kosli